-All IDA users that rely on the Lumina service.
+All users of IDA 7.4 that rely on the Lumina service.

 The problem: certificate expiration date on Oct 10th, 2019